Gheed0123/oceania-visitors-check/README.md

 Note, fuzzy matching is not 100% accurate, but you can verify the output yourself.

 An example is show in example_output.png

+The first column shows the friend name, second column the reputation, third column the input